Tomas Gustavsson

 Department of Sociology and Work ScienceAbout Tomas Gustavsson

-I study the political economy of the green transition, focusing on how growth models and fiscal regimes shape state capacity to govern industrial transformation across levels of government.
-In particular, my research examines how the fiscal trilemma between green investment, welfare provision, and fiscal discipline structures political decision-making and the governance of the transition.
+I study the political economy of the green transition, with a focus on how growth models and fiscal regimes shape state capacity to steer and enable industrial transformation.
+In particular, I analyse how tensions between green investment, welfare provision, and fiscal discipline are managed across different levels of governance – local, regional, and national – and how this shapes the role of the state in the green transition.

 My supervisors are Anna Davidsson (primary supervisor) and Ylva Wallinder (co-supervisor).